code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 modified: 2017-04-20
 categories: [Spring Kafka]
 tags: [Example, Hello World, JSON API, Katharsis, Maven, Spring, Spring Boot, Tutorial]
-published: false
+published: true
 ---

 {% include figure image_path="/assets/images/logos/katharsis-logo.jpg" alt="katharsis logo" %}

-[JSON API](http://jsonapi.org/) is a specification for building APIs in JSON.
+[JSON API](http://jsonapi.org/) is a specification for building APIs using JSON.
 It details how clients should request resources to be fetched or modified, and how servers should respond to those requests.
 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.

 [Katharsis](http://katharsis.io) is a Java library that implements the JSON API specification.
 It is an additional layer that can be plugged on top of existing server side Java implementations in order to provide easy [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) support.
 Katharsis defines resources which can be shared over a RESTful interface and a repository for handling them.